 How is PTSD treated: Understanding Dissociation in Complex Trauma and PTSD

-In turn these feelings stimulate her replaying of the event in her memory and dreams.
-Self-pity and helplessness isolates her from interacting with others and further reaffirms her state.
-As she is not able to regulate herself back to health and her condition persists she is not able to commit herself to regular working hours and has started smoking again after not having smoked for more than ten years.
+In turn, these feelings stimulate her replaying of the event in her memory and dreams.
+Self-pity and helplessness isolate her from interacting with others and further reaffirms her state.
+As she is not able to regulate herself back to health and her condition persists, she is not able to commit herself to regular working hours and has started smoking again after not having smoked for more than ten years.
 The above example gives a clear view of the impact of trauma, coupling dynamics and dissociation processes.
 Furthering dissociation leads to more complexity and coping habits.

 The Pathway of Dissociation in PTSD and Complex Trauma

 The first dissociation happens when there is a negative value judgment given to the high energy arousal in the body.
 This happens at an unconscious level and can be instantaneous upon the event of the car accident.
 When that happens, the high energy arousal is coupled through a negative judgment value (“I don’t want to feel like this”,” I don’t like this”), to emotion such as feelings of helplessness, self-pity and loss of control (guilt, blame and self-reproach).

 The second dissociation is when the event, in this case, becomes interpreted and colored by her emotional state.
 Thus her emotional state of self-pity (“why me?”), helplessness and blame (“If only the other driver had been more alert!”) is coupled to the event itself (recurrent replaying of the event in her memory and dreams infused with feelings of self-pity/guilt, helplessness/self-reproach and blame).

 When working with trauma one must address these coupling dynamics in order to bring into awareness how trauma is kept in place.